 The HPI Group's business of investing directly in freehold property exposes it to certain risks which the HPI Group actively monitors and seeks to manage.
-The Board has primary responsibility for ensuring that the significant risks facing the HPI Group have been identified and adequate control, monitoring and reporting mechanisms are in place.
 The Board Audit and Risk Committee assists the Board in fulfilling its responsibilities relating to overseeing the HPI Group's risk profile, policy and the effectiveness of the HPI Group's risk management framework.
 During the period the Board Audit and Risk Committee and the Board reviewed and updated the risk management framework including the risk matrix.
-They determined that regulatory risk pertaining to liquor laws in Queensland (where the majority of the HPI Group, with further risks including increasing costs of credit, tenant credit risk, valuation risk, and property liquidity risk.
+They determined that regulatory risk pertaining to liquor laws in Queensland (where the majority of the HPI Group property portfolio is concentrated), and ongoing credit availability remained the key risks for the HPI Group, with further risks including increasing costs of credit, tenant credit risk, valuation risk, and property liquidity risk.